aclai-lab/SoleLogics.jl/docs/src/getting-started.md

 arity(φ::SyntaxTree)
 ```

 The vast majority of data structures involved in encoding a logical formula, are children of the [`Formula`](@ref) abstract type.
-When such data structures purely represents tree-shaped data structures (or single nodes in them), then they are also children of the [`AbstractSyntaxStructure`](@ref) abstract type.
+When such data structures purely represents tree-shaped data structures (or single nodes in them), then they are also children of the [`SyntaxStructure`](@ref) abstract type.

 ```@docs
 Formula